crowdin/vscode-crowdin/README.md

         ```
         ext install Crowdin.vscode-crowdin
         ```
-3. *Crowdin* plugin scans each Visual Studio Code workspace to find Crowdin configuration file (*crowdin.yml* or *crowdin.yaml*).
-It automatically builds the tree with source files in *Crowdin Explorer* component available on your Activity Bar.
+3. The *Crowdin* plugin scans each Visual Studio Code workspace to find a Crowdin configuration file (*crowdin.yml* or *crowdin.yaml*).
+It automatically builds the tree with source files in the *Crowdin Explorer* component available in your Activity Bar.
-4. Use upward and downward arrows in *Crowdin Explorer* component to upload source files to Crowdin and download translations correspondingly.
+4. Use upward and downward arrows in the *Crowdin Explorer* component to upload source files to Crowdin and download translations correspondingly.

 ## Extension Settings

 This extension contributes the following settings:

-* `tms.autoRefresh`: enable/disable auto refresh of files tree after each change in Crowdin configuration file
+* `tms.autoRefresh`: enable/disable auto refresh of the file tree after each change in the Crowdin configuration file

 ## Known Issues

-At the moment, plugin does not support all possible properties in configuration file (see [Configuration file](https://support.crowdin.com/configuration-file-v3/)).
+At the moment, the plugin does not support all possible properties in the configuration file (see [Configuration file](https://support.crowdin.com/configuration-file-v3/)).
 All properties which are supported by this plugin are listed in the example above.

 ## Seeking Assistance